-Since the 1848 discovery of gold in California, Death Valley has experienced over 140 years of boom and bust mining, creating a number of ghost towns in the area.
+Since the 1848 discovery of gold in California, Death Valley has experienced over 140 years of boom and bust mining, creating several ghost towns in the area.
 Little did those many miners passing through the area in 1849 know that there were vast deposits of gold, silver, copper, and borax just waiting to be taken out of the mountains and valley floor.

-From the 1880’s to early 1900’s mining was limited and sporadic in the Death Valley region, mostly because many of these early mining districts met with a notable lack of success.
-Primitive and inefficient technology, scarcity of water and fuel, and the difficulties of transportation made it economically impossible to mine any but the highest grade ores.
-Some of the towns that died even before the turn of the century included Kasson, Rhodes Spring, Old Tecopa, Old Stovepipe Wells, and Panamint City, as well as dozens of mines.
+From the 1880s to the early 1900s, mining was limited and sporadic in the Death Valley region, mostly because many of these early mining districts met with a notable lack of success.
+Primitive and inefficient technology, scarcity of water and fuel, and the difficulties of transportation made it economically impossible to mine any but the highest-grade ores.
+Some of the towns that died even before the turn of the century included Kasson, Rhodes Spring, Old Tecopa, Old Stovepipe Wells, Panamint City, and dozens of mines.

-However, one of the earliest successful mining operations was the Harmony Borax Works, which was active from 1883 to 1888.
-This mill was famous not for its ore deposits, but for the Twenty Mule Team wagons used to transport the partially refined borax.
+However, one of the earliest successful mining operations was the Harmony Borax Works, active from 1883 to 1888.
+This mill was famous not for its ore deposits but for the Twenty Mule Team wagons used to transport the partially refined borax.

-With renewed interest in gold and silver mining, the early 1900’s witnessed a number of new mines and settlements.
+With renewed interest in gold and silver mining, the early 1900s witnessed several new mines and settlements.
 Skidoo, Rhyolite, and Keane Wonder Mine became large-scale operations.
-The boom towns which sprang up around these mines flourished during the first decade of the 20th century but, soon slowed down after the panic of 1907.
+The boom towns which sprang up around these mines flourished during the first decade of the 20th century but soon slowed down after the panic of 1907.
 Prosperous large-scale metal mining in Death Valley ended around 1915.

-In February, 1933 President Herbert Hoover signed the proclamation creating Death Valley National Monument, which resulted in a temporary closing of monument lands to prospecting and the filing of new mining claims.
-However, by prior agreement the monument was quickly reopened to prospecting and mining by Congressional action in June of the same year.
+In February 1933, President Herbert Hoover signed the proclamation creating Death Valley National Monument, which temporarily closed monument lands to prospecting and filing new mining claims.
+However, by prior agreement, the monument was quickly reopened to prospecting and mining by Congressional action in June of the same year.

 In 1994, when the area became the Death Valley National Park, the park assumed jurisdiction over hundreds of additional unpatented mining claims.
-For the next decade, the Billie Mine, an underground borax mine along the road to Dante’s View, was the only active mine in the park.
-In 2005, when the Billie Mine closed, the last of Death Valley’s mines had ceased operations.
+The Billie Mine, an underground borax mine along the road to Dante’s View, was the only active mine in the park for the next decade.
+In 2005, when the Billie Mine closed, the last of Death Valley’s mines ceased operations.

-In its wake, mining created more than a hundred ghost towns and mining camps in Death Valley, though these are quickly decaying, due to weather, vandalism and neglect.
-Throughout the valley are the ruins of mills, metal and stone buildings, mine openings and few still intact towns.
+In its wake, mining created more than a hundred ghost towns and mining camps in Death Valley, though these are quickly decaying due to weather, vandalism, and neglect.
+The ruins of mills, metal and stone buildings, mine openings, and a few still intact towns are throughout the valley.

-There are numerous ghost towns in the Death Valley area in both California and Nevada.
-Here is a list, along with location and a few notes about what remains for each.
+There are numerous ghost towns in the Death Valley area in California and Nevada.
+Here is a list with the location and a few notes about what remains for each.